-The Post-observed region provides for a PLI callback control point that allows PLI application routines to read values after properties are evaluated (in Observed or earlier region).
+The Post-Observed Post observed region provides for a PLI callback control point that allows PLI application routines to read values after properties are evaluated (in Observed or earlier region).

-The Pre-re-NBA region provides for a PLI callback control point that allows PLI application routines to read and write values and create events before the events in the Re-NBA region are evaluated (see 9.4).
+The Pre-Re-NBA region provides for a PLI callback control point that allows PLI application routines to read and write values and create events before the events in the Re-NBA region are evaluated (see 9.4).

-The Post-re-NBA region provides for a PLI callback control point that allows PLI application routines to read and write values and create events after the events in the Re-NBA region are evaluated (see 9.4).
+The Post-Re-NBA region provides for a PLI callback control point that allows PLI application routines to read and write values and create events after the events in the Re-NBA region are evaluated (see 9.4).

-NOTE-The PLI currently does not schedule callbacks in the Post-observed region.
+NOTE-The PLI currently does not schedule callbacks in the Post-Observed Post-Observed region.

-The Pre-postponed region provides a PLI callback control point that allows PLI application routines to read and write values and create events after processing all other regions except the Postponed region.
+The Pre-Postponed Pre-postponed region provides a PLI callback control point that allows PLI application routines to read and write values and create events after processing all other regions except the Postponed region.
 The flow of execution of the event regions is specified in Figure 9-1.

-The Active, Inactive, Pre-NBA, NBA, Post-NBA, Observed, Post-observed, Reactive, Re-inactive, Pre-re-NBA, Re-NBA, Post-re-NBA, and Pre-postponed regions are known as the iterative regions.
+The Active, Inactive, Pre-NBA, NBA, Post-NBA, Observed, Post-Observed Post-Observed, Reactive, Re-Inactive Re-inactive, Pre-Re-NBA, Re-NBA, Post-Re-NBA, and Pre-Postponed Pre-postponed regions are known as the iterative regions.